comics-asiis/ToxicPeptidePrediction/README.md

 The independent test set, which consists of sequences sharing similarity smaller than 40% with the training dataset and within itself, was compiled for confirming the effectiveness of the model development process.

-The details for compiling the dataset are shown in the figure belows.
+The details for compiling the dataset are shown in the figure below.

 ![The flowchart ](images/dataset_flowchart.png)